Abbe91/Centrum-for-alla/README.md

   - `@mui/icons-material`: Material-UI icons for additional visual elements.
   - `react`: React library for building UI components.

+  _ Dark and light mode is on the project

 ### 2. Header

 This component represents the app's header, featuring a Material-UI AppBar with a title and a menu.